 Did you know that ASCAP has teamed up with certain companies to give you discounts?
 If you are a member of ASCAP then you need to look into this.
 You can get discounts on rental cars, hotels, website hosting, etc. It is all part of your membership.
 Check out the member benefits here.

 Sometimes, it might make sense to rent equipment at your destination instead of traveling with your full set of gear.
-Look into renting what you need from places like Sparkplug, or local music stores.
+Look into renting what you need from places like Sparkplug (*Sparkplug seems to be out of business – 2023 update), or local music stores.
 You can also put in your rental needs as part of your contract.
-Lots of national touring artists do this, in fact.
+Lots of national touring artists do this.
 That means they can cut costs when it comes to transporting people and gear.
 If you can eliminate an extra van or a trailer full of gear, then that means you can cut your gas costs.
 Plus, you won’t have to worry about your gear getting stolen on the road.

-One thing that works really well is sharing gear while on the road.
-This can work really well if you have a tour set up with another band or a bunch of dates.
+One thing that works well is sharing gear while on the road.
+This can work well if you have a tour set up with another band or a bunch of dates.
 Lots of time, the bass player in your band plays a similar amp to the other band’s bass player.
-The Same thing can be true with drummers.
+The same thing can be true with drummers.

 Don’t be upset if people don’t want to share, however.
-Remember, this is their way to make a living in some instances and they can’t take a risk on having their gear damaged.
+Remember, this is their way to make a living in some instances and they can’t take the risk of having their gear damaged.
 It is always worth asking though.